openthread/ot-docs/site/en/codelabs/silabs-openthread-hardware/index.lab.md

 2. The Example Project Selection dialog opens.
 You will notice a list of Example projects.
 Use the ‘**Thread**’ Technology Type and keyword filters to search for a specific example, in this case **`ot-cli-ftd`**.
 Select it and click **NEXT**.

 ![New project wizard step 2](./img/new_project_wizard_2.jpg)

+Make a note of the **Gecko SDK Suite** version number.
+You'll need this version tag when you set up the Raspberry Pi as a Border Router.

 3. The Project Configuration dialog opens.
 Here you can rename your project, change the default project file location, and determine if you will link to or copy project files.
 Linked project files point to the SDK and any modifications you make end up being made in the SDK and being used for future projects.
 Copying project sources, allows you to edit a project-local copy so SDK files remain intact. '**Link sdk and copy project sources**' is the default and the recommended choice.
 Click **FINISH**.